-Our mission is simple — to protect the Tennessee River and its tributaries by enforcing environmental laws and educating the public.
+Our mission is simple — to protect the Tennessee and Cumberland Rivers and their tributaries by enforcing environmental laws and educating the public.

 There are several ways you can help the Tennessee Riverkeeper achieve its mission by volunteering, donating, becoming a member or spreading the word.
-Below you can read more about ways to help us preserve the Tennessee River!
+Below you can read more about ways to help us preserve these important rivers!

 If you have any questions on how you can get involved, please do not hesitate to email us at email@example.com.